Laurence Sterne: Works

+Sterne's novel The Life and Opinions of Tristram Shandy, Gentleman sold widely in England and throughout Europe.
+Translations of the work began to appear in all the major European languages almost immediately upon its publication.
 The novel itself starts with the narration, by Tristram, of his own conception.
 It proceeds mostly by what Sterne calls "progressive digressions" so that we do not reach Tristram's birth before the third volume.
 The novel is rich in characters and humour, and the influences of Rabelais and Miguel de Cervantes are present throughout.
 The novel ends after 9 volumes, published over a decade, but without anything that might be considered a traditional conclusion.
 Sterne inserts sermons, essays and legal documents into the pages of his novel; and he explores the limits of typography and print design by including marbled pages and an entirely black page within the narrative.
-Many of the innovations that Sterne introduced, adaptations in form that were an exploration of what constitutes the novel, were highly influential to Modernist writers like James Joyce and Virginia Woolf, and more contemporary writers such as Thomas Pynchon and David Foster Wallace.
-Italo Calvino referred to Tristram Shandy as the "undoubted progenitor of all avant-garde novels of our century".
-The Russian Formalist writer Viktor Shklovsky regarded Tristram Shandy as the archetypal, quintessential novel, "the most typical novel of world literature."